-How the Kennedy Dynasty Has Endured in the Wake of So Much Scandal
+All the Tragedy That Has Led to Belief in a Kennedy Family "Curse" - E!
+Online

 David "was alone and supposed to be asleep, but the excitement of the day had kept him awake," wrote sister Kathleen Kennedy Townsend, RFK's eldest child, about that night.
 "In the aftermath of the tragedy, it was some time before someone came to check on him.
 It was Presidential biographer Theodore White who found the boy 'devastated at the sight he had just seen.'
 Without stopping to rationalize why, White ordered a soothing hot chocolate from room service and cradled and comforted the shaken youngster."

 David was still a teenager when he started to struggle with substance abuse.
-According to the New York Times, he had been in Palm Beach to visit his "ailing grandmother," family matriarch Rose Kennedy, who was 93 at the time.
+According to the New York Times, he had been in Palm Beach to visit his "ailing grandmother," family matriarch Rose, who was 93 at the time.
 In addition to cocaine and Mellaril, an antipsychotic, the painkiller Demerol was found in David's system, which authorities concluded he stole from Rose's home.
-(Rose, incidentally, lived until she was 104.)

-"A lot of the addiction is trauma," Taborelli told People recently.
+"A lot of the addiction is trauma," Taraborrelli told People in May.
 "You don't survive the death of your father, in the case of JFK or Bobby's kids or the death of an uncle without trauma and some turned to drugs as a way of escaping.
 Drugs were also part of the culture, especially among some of the young men in the family.
 And there's also entitlement.
 Each of these things is a piece of the puzzle."

-And, Taborelli pointed out, "There were Kennedys that did not use drugs and did not become addicts."
+Though, of course, he added, "there were Kennedys that did not use drugs and did not become addicts."

 Indeed, most of them powered through, scarred but not sunk by loss.
+Small comfort, however, when Saoirse was laid to rest on Aug.
+5 at Our Lady of Victory Church in Centerville, Mass.
+When she was in high school, the student newspaper published an essay she wrote about battling depression off and on since middle school, in which she acknowledged it would be a battle she'd fight for the rest of her life.

+"Although I was mostly a happy child, I suffered bouts of deep sadness that felt like a heavy boulder on my chest," she wrote.
+"These bouts would come and go, but they did not outwardly affect me until I was a new sophomore at Deerfield."

 "I grew up without a father, and with a sadness for sure, not having him or knowing him," Rory Kennedy, who has three children with Bailey, told The Guardian in 2018.
 "I also grew up with family who had a real sense of gratitude for the life we have, and for all the extraordinary gifts.
 There wasn't a lot of tolerance for feeling like a victim, or feeling sorry for yourself."